I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 I spent my last four years of schooling at a public school in the Achrafieh district of Beirut.
 I loved Achrafieh, especially because it was the home of two lifelong friends: Samira and Gloria.

-It is in Achrafieh that I held a job, where I first learned how to meditate, where I fell in love, and where I spent a good chunk of the day.
+It is in Achrafieh where I finished my high shool, held a job, first learned how to meditate, fell in love, and where I spent a good chunk of the day.
 So many memories!

 Most of Achrafieh’s beautiful places and homes were destroyed on August 4th.
-Its old grand palace Sursok has taken quite a blow.
+Its old grand palace Sursok took quite a blow.
 One of the schools I went to as a teenager was on Sursok street.

 My Sister and my Niece